beiweitemderbeste/fullstackopen_translation_de/part_0/part_0b.md

 > When the button on the form is clicked, the browser will send the user input to the server.
 Let's open the Network tab and see what submitting the form looks like:

-Wenn der Button des Formulars geklickt wird, sendet der Browser die Benutzereingabe zum Server. Öffnen wir den Network-Tab und sehen uns an, wir das Absenden des Formulars aussieht:
+Wenn der Button des Formulars geklickt wird, sendet der Browser die Benutzereingabe zum Server. Öffnen wir den Network-Tab und sehen uns an, wie das Absenden des Formulars aussieht:

 !["fullstack content"](./images/part0b_image21.png?raw=true)